rafapetter/udacity-machine-learning-capstone/capstone-project.md

 <p align="center">
 <img src ="https://raw.githubusercontent.com/rafapetter/udacity-machine-learning-capstone/master/eda/word_match_share.png"/>
+Figure 4 - Distribution over word_match_share
 </p>

-We can see that this feature has quite a lot of predictive power, as it is good at separating the duplicate questions from the non-duplicate ones.
+We can see on Figure 4 that this feature has quite a lot of predictive power, as it is good at separating the duplicate questions from the non-duplicate ones.
 It seems very good at identifying questions which are definitely different, but is not so great at finding questions which are definitely duplicates.

 ### Algorithms and Techniques

+To tackle this problem of duplicate questions, I will use a deep learning framework based on the “Siamese” architecture [21], the “Siamese-LSTM” framework.
+But before diving into this framework, let's define the Siamese and LSTM models separately.

+One of the appeals of LSTM (Long Short Term Memory) is the idea that they might be able to connect previous information to the present task, such as using previous words in a sentece might inform the understanding of the present word [http://colah.github.io/posts/2015-08-Understanding-LSTMs/], i.e. it can retain information from the begining of a question to the end of it, making it very helpful for us to solve our current problem.
+The LSTM are an improved version of RNN (Recurrent Neural Network), in which, it still creates an internal state of the network allowing it to exhibit dynamic temporal behavior, by using their internal memory to process arbitrary sequences of inputs [https://en.wikipedia.org/wiki/Recurrent_neural_network].
+LSTM are normally augmented by recurrent gates called forget gates, preventing backpropagated errors from vanishing or exploding.

+The Siamese neural network is a class of neural network architectures that contain two or more identical sub-networks, i.e. they have same parameters and weights.
+Parameter updating is mirrored across both subnetworks.
+Siamese networks are popular among tasks that involve finding similarity or a relationship between two comparable things, and in our case the input will take two sentences and the output will score how similar they are. [https://www.quora.com/What-are-Siamese-neural-networks-what-applications-are-they-good-for-and-why]

-To tackle this problem of duplicate questions, I will use a deep learning framework based on the “Siamese” architecture [21].
-In this framework, the same neural network encoder (LSTM) is applied to two input sentences individually, so that both of the two sentences are encoded into sentence vectors in the same embedding space.
+In the “Siamese-LSTM” framework, the same neural network encoder (LSTM) is applied to two input sentences individually, so that both of the two sentences are encoded into sentence vectors in the same embedding space.
 Then, a matching decision is made solely based on the two sentence vectors [22;23].
 The advantage of this framework is that sharing parameters makes the model smaller and easier to train, and the sentence vectors can be used for visualization, sentence clustering and many other purposes [24].
 The disadvantage is that there is no interaction between the two sentences during the encoding procedure, which may lose some important information.

-On the Siamese framework, I will implement the “Siamese-LSTM” model.
-It will encode two input sentences into two sentence vectors with a neural network encoder, and make a decision based on the cosine similarity between the two sentence vectors.
-The LSTM model will be designed according to the architectures in [24].

 ### Benchmark